The Hydro Flask and Yeti bottles rank amongst the best water bottles in the world, surpassing Nalgenes and Camelbacks with ease.

 We frequently get questions from readers, so I created this little section for the benefit of all:

 Answer: The truth is that they are VERY similar.
 Yeti may have the slight edge when it comes to durability, being more resistant to dents and scrapes.
 The only other difference is really the handle vs strap preference and slightly different lids.
-For the price, Hydro Flask is a great option, but Yeti has the edge if we remove price completely from the equation.
+For the price, Hydro Flask is a great option, but Yeti water bottle has the edge if we remove price completely from the equation.

 Question: Do Yeti lids fit Hydro Flask?